Best Cooking Oils for Diabetes: Healthy Choices to Manage Blood Sugar

 These are extracted from seeds, nuts, or fruits using a mechanical press without the use of heat or chemicals, retaining their natural flavor, aroma, and nutritional value.
 This process ensures that the oil retains its beneficial properties, such as antioxidants, vitamins, and essential fatty acids, which can be lost in oils extracted using high heat or chemical methods.

 Cold-pressed oils are known for their rich flavor and health benefits.
-They are believed to help in lowering cholesterol, improving heart health, aiding in weight loss, and promoting better skin and hair health.
+Certain oils like olive and avocado can lower LDL cholesterol, improve insulin sensitivity, and support heart health, while omega-3–rich oils like flaxseed help reduce inflammation.
+Choose cold-pressed oils and use them in moderation as part of a balanced diet.
 Due to their high nutritional value and purity, cold-pressed oils are increasingly preferred by health-conscious individuals and those seeking natural, unprocessed foods.

 2. Extra Virgin Oils: